How to Prevent Battery Sulfation with Proper Charging

 Q2: How do smart chargers prevent sulfation?

-They accelerate irreversible sulfation and reduce battery life.
+They promote irreversible sulfate formation, weakening the plates and shortening battery life.